jileon/janet-reactCapstone-client/README.md

 ### by Janet Leon

 ## About
 News Flash is an app designed to get your news and save articles all in one place.
-Multiple sources are searcged using the api from https://newsapi.org/.
+Multiple sources are searched using the api from https://newsapi.org/.

 MVC Features:
-Get Top Headlines By Category
+- Get Top Headlines By Category
-Search Topics
+- Search Topics
-Create New Folders to save Articles
+- Create New Folders to save Articles
-Delete Folders
+- Delete Folders
-Add Articles to Folders
+- Add Articles to Folders
-Delete Articles from Folders
+- Delete Articles from Folders
-Add Articles to Multiple Folders
+- Add Articles to Multiple Folders

 ## Deployed version
 https://newsflashapp.herokuapp.com/